 Depending on who you ask, the answer to the above question may be slightly different.

-Wordle’s new owners the New York Times have developed a bot that found that ‘crane’ was the most effective starting word, but they also said that “the perfect opening word for a computer isn’t necessarily the perfect opening word for you”.
+When the New York Times took owernship of the puzzle sensation, the publication developed a bot that found that ‘crane’ was the most effective starting word, but they also said that “the perfect opening word for a computer isn’t necessarily the perfect opening word for you”.

 That being said, there are still a number of words that are thought to give you an edge.